 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+This separate financial statement element, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 The Water Authority has three items that qualify for reporting in this category.
 The first is a deferred loss on refunding which results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is shown as deferred and amortized over the shorter of the life of the refunded or refunding debt.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 The other two deferred outflow of resources are related to pensions and other post-employment benefits.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, represents an acquisition of net assets that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
 The Water Authority's deferred inflow of resources is related to leases, pensions and other post-employment benefits.